wwarthen/RomWBW/Source/Doc/Architecture.md

 |      _Returned Values_
 |           A: Status (0=OK, else error)

-This function will return the status of current pending command or key aspects of the specific Audio Device.
+This function will return the status of the current pending command or key aspects of the specific Audio Device.

 #### SNDQUERY Subfunction 0x01 -- Get count of audio channels supported (SNDQ_CHCNT)